phoenix142/phoenix142.github.io/README.md

 <ol>
 <li>The goal of the adventure is to open 4 chests.
 After that, until the end of the game day, you can use the raid on this adventure.</li>
 <li>Use the adventure chat.
 Please note that the links in the adventure chat do not work.</li>
-<li>Senior one who went first.
-It determines who goes where when.
+<li>The rules shall be defined by the person who started the adventure.
+He determines who takes with path and when.
 It is recommended to do this explicitly in the adventure chat</li>
-<li>Do you have another goal?
-Check the Closed group box.
+<li>You don’t like this approach?
+Mark your adventures as private.
 There you can invite personally or not invite anyone.</li>
 <li>It is FORBIDDEN to run to the boss along the path cleared by others!</li>
 <li>Lost and spent all the moves?
 Exit the adventure through the Journal.
-Earnings will be sent to the mail</li>
+Earnings will be sent via mail</li>
 </ol>
 </p>